kirilligum/vibe2vibe-hackathon-251206/grazer/README.md

 - **Code Size**:
   - **loc**: Raw Lines of Code.
   - **sloc**: Source Lines of Code (excluding blanks and comments).
 A more accurate measure of "real" code size. *Lower is usually better.*
+  - **characterCount**: Total number of characters in the file/directory.
   - **commentDensity**: The ratio of comment lines to total lines.
 Helps assess if the code is sufficiently documented. *Higher is generally better* (up to a reasonable point).
 - **Fan-Out**: The number of unique modules imported by this file.
 High fan-out indicates high coupling, making the module harder to test and reuse in isolation.
   - *Lower is better* (indicates looser coupling).